-Our core competencies lie in the area of engineering and applied sciences.
-We are a research university with a strong tradition of excellence in the areas of physics, applied engineering, and electronics.
-Recently, we added nanotechnologies and alternative energy to our research portfolio.
-Tomsk Polytechnic’s annual research budget of $30 million ranks second among technical and engineering schools in the country.
-Roughly ten percent of funding comes from outside Russia; we rank second to none in this category.
-Our research is strongly supported by investment in infrastructure: our daily budget on equipment purchases tops $20,000.
+The University core competencies lie in the area of engineering and applied sciences.
+TPU is a research university with a solid background in physics, applied engineering, and electronics.
+Along with this, TPU added nanotechnologies and alternative energy to its research portfolio.
+The University annual research budget is about $30 million, ranking second among technical and engineering higher schools in the country.

-We are the only academic institution beyond the Uralsoperating a nuclear reactor on campus for educational purposes.
-Our nuclear facility has been operational since 1967, and it played a major role in our research effort.
+Tomsk University is only an academic institution in Russia operating a nuclear reactor on campus for educational purposes.
+The nuclear facility has been operational since 1967, and it played a major role in the research activities.

-Our programs thrive through collaboration with other academic institutions and industry.
-We are part of Conceiving - Designing - Implementing - Operating (CDIO) framework, originally spawned by the Massachusetts Institute of Technology, and the Conference of European Schools for Advanced Engineering Education and Research (CESAER).
-We are also associate member at Consortium Linking Universities of Science and Technology for Education and Research (CLUSTER), which serves as an umbrella for twelve European universities focusing on science and engineering.
+The TPU programs thrive through collaboration with other academic and industrial organizations.
+The University is a member of Conceiving - Designing - Implementing - Operating (CDIO) framework, originally launched by the Massachusetts Institute of Technology, and the Conference of European Schools for Advanced Engineering Education and Research (CESAER).
+TPU is also an associate member at Consortium Linking Universities of Science and Technology for Education and Research (CLUSTER), which serves as an umbrella for 12 European universities focusing on science and engineering.

-We offer a number of dual degree programs through partnership agreements with schools in Germany, France, the United Kingdom, Czech Republic and Kazakhstan.
-Well over 3,000 international students are enrolled in our programs, making Tomsk Polytechnic a truly multicultural institution.
-A number of multi-nationals - Microsoft, Danfoss, Lapp Group, SolidWorks - operate research units on our campus.
+We offer several double degree programs through partnership agreements with universities from Germany, France, the United Kingdom, the Czech Republic, and others.
+Over 2,900 international students are enrolled in programs, making Tomsk Polytechnic University a multicultural institution.
+Along with this, several multi-national companies such as Microsoft, Danfoss, Lapp Group, SolidWorks operate research units on the university campus.